-To break that down, that’s more than 25,000 crashes that could have been avoided simply by maintaining a proper following distance.
+To break that down, that’s approximately 80,000 crashes that could have been avoided simply by maintaining a proper following distance.

 Of course, it’s not just large trucks that are guilty of tailgating.
 Rear-end collisions are responsible for 29% of all vehicle crashes nationwide.